QuinnEbert/zedom8or/README.md

 -----

 * Web-based interface for control.
+* Manage Pioneer VSX-1022-K (and compatible) Telnet-controllable home theatre amplifier systems.
+* Leverage your self-learned USB-UIRT remote commands to automate command sequences, de-complicating your theatre enjoyment.
+* Monitor APCUPSD-compatible UPS battery backup systems.
 * ***Tested on Raspberry Pi as a primary platform.***
 * 3D-printable (tested on Solidoodle 2) STL model files for printable cases that can be used to better situate and arrange your R-Pi and/or USB-UIRT.

 Status
 ------

+**08th Apr, 2013:**

+* ***My USB-UIRT is scheduled to deliver today, hope to get in some dev time with it, in the late evening.***
+* Cleaned up styling on various pages for total/near-total consistency (esp. less inline styles).
+* Updated this README file.
+* Drafted COPYRIGHT file, solely for the commissioned logo (for now).

+**07th Apr, 2013:**

+* Got a tonne done with the web UI stuff (already have functional status info and VSX-1022-K power-on/off).

 **06th Apr, 2013:**